The World and Vietnam Newspaper highlights some notable world news this morning, October 14.

 According to the Metro Nashville Police Department (MNPD), the school was holding a Homecoming Ceremony at the time of the shooting.
 (Source: The Mirror US) |

 REUTERS.
-US President Joe Biden is scheduled to visit Germany on October 18, after cancelling his trip last week due to Hurricane Milton hitting the US.
+US President Joe Biden is scheduled to visit Germany on October 18, after canceling his trip last week due to Hurricane Milton making landfall in the US.

 CNN.
-The American space exploration technology corporation SpaceX has achieved a new step in its efforts to develop reusable rockets.
+The US space exploration technology corporation SpaceX has made a new step forward in its efforts to develop reusable rockets.

 AFP.
 At least eight people have been killed by falling trees and walls as heavy rains hit Brazil after a long period of severe drought.